dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

     git clone https://{{ your_github_pat }}@{{ the_repository_url }} #the_repository_url ending with .git e.g.: github.com/github_username/your-forked-repo-name.git
 ```

+## Before going any further it is the time to understand the basic terms of ansible and the structure of this repository

 - in your checkout run

+> It is really important to understand how this script works.
+It will configure the current host that is it running based on the hostname of it.
+So a hostname will identify a specific ansible inventory host and will be using the configuration according to that.
+The user in the ansible playbooks will be the one that is running this script.
+So make sure you run it with the appropriate user.
+{: .prompt-warning }

 ```bash
 ./configure.sh